Talk to someone or make an appointment.

 For patients who have had their nipple removed, the nipple areolar complex can be recreated in a separate procedure.

-Breast reconstruction with flap surgery involves using skin, fat and muscle from the patient’s body to create a new breast mound.
+Breast reconstruction with flap surgery involves using the patient's own tissue (skin, fat and/or muscle) to create a new breast mound.
 This tissue is referred to as a "flap."
 Flap surgery also may include a breast implant, depending on the needs of the patient.

 There are several flap techniques, including: